tuhinbiswas24/World-Wide-Unicorn-Startups-Data-Analysis/README.md

 **To run this project, you will need the following:**

-Python 3.7 or higher
+1.Python 3.7 or higher

-Jupyter Notebook or Google Colab
+2.Jupyter Notebook or Google Colab

-Pandas, NumPy, SciPy, Seaborn, Matplotlib, Plotly, and other libraries for data analysis and visualization
+3.Pandas, NumPy, SciPy, Seaborn, Matplotlib, Plotly, and other libraries for data analysis and visualization

 **To install this project, follow these steps:**

-Clone this repository or download the zip file
+1.Clone this repository or download the zip file

-Create a virtual environment and activate it
+2.Create a virtual environment and activate it

-Install the required libraries using pip install -r requirements.txt Create a PostgreSQL database and load the data from the Startups.csv file Modify the config.py file with your database credentials
+3.Install the required libraries using pip install -r requirements.txt

+4.Create a PostgreSQL database and load the data from the Startups.csv file

+5.Modify the config.py file with your database credentials

 **Usage**